-A solid line up of detail that set this electric bike up to be a good purchase.
-Let's see how other users found this bike and compare with our findings.
-Some encouraging user reviews gives an insight into how we feel about this product, that it is one of the best you can buy on a budget.
+A solid line list of specs sets the NAKTO up to be a good purchase.
+Some encouraging user reviews give an insight into how we feel about this product, that it is one of the best you can buy on a budget.
 With that caveat, however, there are drawbacks.

 The verdict?
 A good budget bike, but some sacrifices were made.
 Buy this if you're on a tight budget or just entering the world of e-bikes and want a solid first one.